abist-co-ltd/hololens-opencv-laserpointer/README.md

 ### SampleScene Structure and Configuration

 In Unity, open <tt>SampleScene</tt> and select <tt>ImageView</tt>.
-Its components <tt>HoloLens Camera Stream To Mat Helper</tt> and <tt>Hololens Laser Pointer Detection</tt> implement laser pointer detection from the camera image.
+Its components <tt>HoloLens Camera Stream To Mat Helper</tt> and <tt>Hololens Laser Pointer Detection</tt> implement the detection of a laser pointer in the camera image.

 ![ImageView Components](/Document/ImageViewInspector.PNG)

-<tt>HololensLaserPointerDetection.cs</tt> detects a red laser pointer using OpenCV for Unity, determines its 3D coordinates and displays the distance in a tooltip.
+<tt>HololensLaserPointerDetection.cs</tt> detects a red laser pointer using OpenCV for Unity, determines its 3D coordinates, and displays the distance in a tooltip.

 **Note**: To aid debugging, camera images are retrieved from the PC's webcam instead of HoloLens, when executed in the Unity editor.